gHashTag/plane-999/README.md

 ## ⛓️ Security

-If you believe you have found a security vulnerability in Plane, we encourage you to responsibly disclose this and not open a public issue.
+If you believe you have found a security vulnerability in DAO 999 NFT, we encourage you to responsibly disclose this and not open a public issue.
 We will investigate all legitimate reports.

 Email squawk@plane.so to disclose any security vulnerabilities.

 ## ❤️ Contribute

-There are many ways to contribute to Plane, including:
+There are many ways to contribute to DAO 999 NFT, including:

 - Submitting [bugs](https://github.com/makeplane/plane/issues/new?assignees=srinivaspendem%2Cpushya22&labels=%F0%9F%90%9Bbug&projects=&template=--bug-report.yaml&title=%5Bbug%5D%3A+) and [feature requests](https://github.com/makeplane/plane/issues/new?assignees=srinivaspendem%2Cpushya22&labels=%E2%9C%A8feature&projects=&template=--feature-request.yaml&title=%5Bfeature%5D%3A+) for various components.
 - Reviewing [the documentation](https://docs.plane.so/) and submitting [pull requests](https://github.com/makeplane/plane), from fixing typos to adding new features.
-- Speaking or writing about Plane or any other ecosystem integration and [letting us know](https://discord.com/invite/A92xrEGCge)!
+- Speaking or writing about DAO 999 NFT or any other ecosystem integration and [letting us know](https://discord.com/invite/A92xrEGCge)!
 - Upvoting [popular feature requests](https://github.com/makeplane/plane/issues) to show your support.

 ### We couldn't have done this without you.